Summary and recommendation

 |---|---|

-| Need SCIM but not ready for $43K+ Enterprise | Use Stitchflow: build complete workflows across every app in less than a week (~2 hours of your time). |
+| Need SCIM but not ready for $43K+ Enterprise | Use Stitchflow: start with a free gap diagnostic, then build the workflow across every app without asking your team to own the plumbing. |

 | Already on Enterprise plan | Use native SCIM: you're paying premium pricing, leverage what's included |